mlilback/rc2SwiftClient/Issues.md

 * partial match searching not working properly

 ##editor
-* execute current chunk if R code
-* execute all chunks up to and including current chunk if R code
 * chunk navigation is broken
 * implement searchbar interface to use for console
 * when editing non-executable files, need to disable buttons, maybe explicit save so refreshes if displayed in output